 - Infection.
-Burns can leave skin vulnerable to bacterial infection and increase your risk of sepsis, a life-threatening infection that travels through your bloodstream and affects your whole body.
-Sepsis is a rapidly progressing, life-threatening condition that can cause shock and organ failure.
+Burns can leave skin vulnerable to bacterial infection and increase your risk of sepsis.
+Sepsis is a life-threatening infection that travels through the bloodstream and affects your whole body.
+It progresses rapidly and can cause shock and organ failure.

-- Low blood volume (hypovolemia).
+- Low blood volume.
 Burns can damage blood vessels and cause fluid loss.
 This may result in low blood volume (hypovolemia).
 Severe blood and fluid loss prevents the heart from pumping enough blood to the body.

-- Dangerously low body temperature (hypothermia).
+- Dangerously low body temperature.
 The skin helps control the body's temperature, so when a large portion of the skin is injured, you lose body heat.
-This increases your risk of hypothermia — when the body loses heat faster than it can produce heat, causing a dangerously low body temperature.
+This increases your risk of a dangerously low body temperature (hypothermia).
+Hypothermia is a condition in which the body loses heat faster than it can produce heat.

 - Scarring.
-Burns can cause scars and keloids — ridged areas caused by an overgrowth of scar tissue.
+Burns can cause scars and ridged areas caused by an overgrowth of scar tissue (keloids).

 - Bone and joint problems.
 Deep burns can limit movement of the bones and joints.
-Scar tissue can form and cause contractures, when skin, muscles or tendons shorten and tighten, permanently pulling joints out of position.
+Scar tissue can form and cause shortening and tightening of skin, muscles or tendons (contractures).
+This condition may permanently pull joints out of position.

 - Purdue GF, et al. Acute assessment and management of burn injuries.
 Physical Medicine and Rehabilitation Clinics of North America.
 2011;22:201.

 - Marx JA, et al. Thermal burns.
 In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2014. http://www.clinicalkey.com.
 Accessed June 9, 2015.